The Informed Philanthropic Advisor: Missing Out on These Conversations with Your Clients? It Could Cost You!

 Identify Their Motivations

 Honing in on a client’s primary drivers for wanting to give is an important step in building a comprehensive charitable giving plan.
-Check out this FREE worksheet to get you started, courtesy of Bloom Investment Counsel!

 How Can a Philanthropic Advisor Support the Client’s Philanthropic Efforts?